Bila Tserkva: Religious buildings

+The construction of St. Nicholas Church was begun in 1706 under Ukrainian Hetman Ivan Mazepa, but the building was not completed until 1852.
+The Orthodox Saviour's Transfiguration Cathedral was built between 1833 and 1839.
+The Roman Catholic St. John the Baptist Church dates to 1812.
+St. Mary Magdalene Church was completed in 1846 by Count Branicki.
+The building of the mid-19th century Great Choral Synagogue has survived.
+Today it is the Technology and Economic College of Bila Tserkva National Agrarian University.
 St. George the Victorious was recently rebuilt from ruins in the manner of an ancient 11–12th c.
 Ruthenian temple, on the foundation of the church destroyed by the Tatar-Mongols.
 It is said to be the white church that gave the city its name in a 14th c. homage to Yaroslav the Wise.

-1706–1852 St. Nicholas was started in 1706 by Ukrainian Hetman Ivan Mazepa, but not completed until 1852.

-1812 St. John the Baptist ("the Organ and Chamber Music Hall") was built in 1812.